haditj66/CgenMin/README.md

 ### Linux
+Make sure you have dotnet runtime installed for dotnet 6.0.0  .
+Depending on your linux version, you may have to run the following command first
+ `sudo add-apt-repository ppa:dotnet/backports`
+and then
+ `sudo apt-get update && \
+   sudo apt-get install -y dotnet-sdk-6.0` and then sudo apt-get install -y dotnet-runtime-6.0
 - Step 1:
   - for linux: in your home directory create a directory named `QR_Sync`
 - Step 2:  in a terminal run the following commands